 When your actions speak louder than words, you can accomplish almost anything!
-But too often I experience people who say they want to stop living paycheck to paycheck but their actions don’t match their words.
+But too often I experience people who say they want to stop living paycheck to paycheck but what they do doesn't match up with what they say.

 Actions vs. Words